AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 #### Report type {#report-type}

 A **[!UICONTROL Campaign summary]** is always included in every report.
 In addition, select the **[!UICONTROL Attribution]** check box if you want to measure whether your campaign impressions drove specific customer actions, such as purchases or sign-ups, within a 30-day window after ad exposure.
+Select Attribution when your campaign goal was to drive measurable conversions and you have conversion tracking enabled in your [!DNL AMC] instance.
+If your goal was reach or awareness only, Campaign Summary alone provides the delivery metrics you need.

 | Report type | Description |
 | --- | --- |